 Back then there was no blood screening for hepatitis C.

 Between then and now, I moved west and morphed through many careers, starting as a hippie soapstone carver, becoming a graphic artist, moving into journalism, and ending as a university instructor.
 My daughters grew into successful, caring women.
 My husband and I bought a former grow-op and transformed it into a lovely waterfront home.
 Life was good–so it seemed.

 Then I learned of the hep.
 It was attacking my liver and I was terrified.
 But I knew I needed to confront my fear, so I did what I usually do in a crisis.
 I read books, articles, websites, and reports about my situation, and I talked to every expert I could find who knows about the topic.
 This disease could kill me, and at the very least I wanted to learn about it.
 Then to calm myself, I did what calms me: I wrote.
-The writing will turn into a book, to be published in fall 2016 by Greystone Books.
-The title will be Demon in My Blood: My Fight with Hep C–and a Miracle Cure.
-As I amass more research and dig into my memories of six frightful months during treatment, I will be writing this blog.
+The writing turned into a book, Demon in My Blood: My Fight with Hep C–and a Miracle Cure, which was published in 2017 by Greystone Books.
+As I amassed research and dug into my memories of six frightful months during treatment, I began writing this blog.

 I hope this blog helps people with hepatitis C feel less alone with their disease.
-I also hope it gives them confidence to pursue some of the new treatments that report cure rates upward of 90%.
-I was cured by one of these treatments.
-I took just two pills a day (sofosbuvir and simeprevir) that gave me no side effects.
-I plan to discuss the treatment in this blog, and I hope to connect with other people who have or had hepatitis C.
+I also hope it gives them confidence to pursue one of the current antiviral treatments.
+I was cured by an early combination of these miracle drugs.
+I took two pills a day (sofosbuvir and simeprevir) for 12 weeks, with no side effects.
+This blog discusses my treatment and current issues surrounding hepatitis C. My aim is to connect with other people who have or had hepatitis C.

 Thanks for reading my blog.
 I hope you you will follow it and post your comments.